henrydatei/oboom-tools/README.md

 Bundle of shell scripts to manage your OBOOM-account via the OBOOM-api.
 See [https://www.oboom.com/api/](https://www.oboom.com/api/).
 You can start then via `sh script.sh` or `./script.sh` (maybe you have to make them executable with `chmod +x script.sh`).

+I also made a python version of this repo, see [https://github.com/henrydatei/oboom-tools-python](https://github.com/henrydatei/oboom-tools-python)

 For the documentation please visit the wiki!

 ## Prerequisites